thejefflarson/whisperer/README.md

 ## One more thing: I feel like other folks have made this.

 Sure, but this is how I wanted it to work.
-Maybe you do to?
+Maybe you do too?